kevinamiri/maila/src/pages/tools/copywriting/ai-generated-related-question.en.md

 usage: "To use this tool, simply input your desired topic, keywords or key points.
 Our AI will then generate a set of well-crafted, relevant, and engaging questions based on your input."
 placeholder: "Input your desired topic, keywords or key points, for instance:\n\nTopic: Social Media Marketing\nKeywords: Facebook, Instagram, Twitter, LinkedIn\n\n"
 help_hint: "What topic would you like to generate related questions for?
 Enter some keywords related to the topic and we will create a list of engaging questions based on your input.
 It is recommended to provide a specific focus or aspect you want the questions to address."
-tags: [Copywriting,FAQ,AI-generated questions]
+tags: [Copywriting, FAQ, AI-generated questions]
-template: 'tools-body'
+template: "tools-body"
-templateKey: 'tools-body'
+templateKey: "tools-body"
-author: 'Kevin Levin'
+author: "Kevin Levin"
 date: "2023-04-03"
 slug: /en/tools/copywriting/ai-generated-related-question
 path: /en/tools/copywriting/ai-generated-related-question